Thibauth/pgn/pgn.md

 Some tag values may be composed of a sequence of items.
 For example, a consultation game may have more than one player for a given side.
-When this occurs, the single character ":" (colon) appears between adjacent items.
+When this occurs, the single character `:` (colon) appears between adjacent items.
 Because of this use as an internal separator in strings, the colon should not otherwise appear in a string.

 The tag pair format is designed for expansion; initially only strings are allowed as tag pair values.
-Tag value formats associated with the STR (Seven Tag Roster, see below) will not change; they will always be string values.
+Tag value formats associated with the STR (Seven Tag Roster, see [below](#str)) will not change; they will always be string values.
 However, there are long term plans to allow general list structures as tag values for non-STR tag pairs.
 Use of these expanded tag values will likely be restricted to special research programs.
 In all events, the top level structure of a tag pair remains the same: left bracket, tag name, tag value, and right bracket.

-### Seven Tag Roster
+### <a id="str"></a> Seven Tag Roster

 There is a set of tags defined for mandatory use for archival storage of PGN data.
 This is the STR (Seven Tag Roster).
 The interpretation of these tags is